Social Media Is Toxic: How to Protect Your Kids from It

 Rawpixel.com/Shutterstock.com

-A toxin is a substance poisonous to our health, but why do we say that for social media?
+A toxin is a substance poisonous to our health, but why do we say that about social media?
 It’s because these platforms can harm us, both physically and mentally.
 But why is social media so toxic for children?

 If you spend too much time online, you have less time to live your life.
 Apart from becoming sedentary, which is a risk of weight gain, social networks could also lead to anxiety and depression.